Deaerator Tank, Types, Working Principle in Detail

 2. Inverse Solubility of Water

 Inverse solubility of water states that as the temperature of water increases, the dissolved oxygen content within the water is decreased.
-Hence in the deaeration process, we dose steam to increase boiler feed water which leads to a decrease in solubility of gases and removal of oxygen and other dissolved gases.
+Hence in the deaeration process, we dose steam to increase boiler feed water temperature, which leads to a decrease in solubility of gases and removal of oxygen and other dissolved gases.

-Types of Deaerator | Industrial steam deaerator types
+Types of Industrial steam deaerator

-1. Tray types deaerator
+1. Tray types

 Tray types Deaerator